Finally! Here’s our story about buying a house in Amsterdam. If you want a peek at our new home, it’s okay to be nosey.

 In 2016 we made a New Year’s resolution to make buying a house a top priority.
 We’re stubborn and wanted to make travel a priority as well with the #take12trips challenge.

 So, while we didn’t buy a house in 2016, we did save and save and save some more…even while traveling!
-But 2017 was when we finally bit the bullet.
+But 2017 was when we finally bit the bullet and bought a house in Amsterdam as a foreigner.
 Our landlord wanted to move back into her house, so we kind of had a soft deadline to get out.
 Ideally, it would be the 1st of May but she was really looking to get back in by June.

 Keep reading for Amsterdam house-buying tips for expats!